Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 After doing that, go to your graphics card’s manufacturer’s website and download the driver that is a couple of months old.
 Once the download and install the older driver, check if the issue is still there.

-Solution 2 – Check your antivirus
+3. Check your antivirus

 Using an antivirus is important, but third-party antivirus tools can sometimes interfere with your system and cause this and many other errors to occur.

 In case that doesn’t help, your only solution is to remove your antivirus software.
 Several users reported that Norton antivirus caused this issue on their PC, but after removing it, the problem was resolved.

-There are many great antivirus tools on the market, but if you want a tool that offers maximum protection without any interference with your system, we suggest that you try out BullGuard.
+There are many great antivirus tools on the market, but if you want a tool that offers maximum protection without any interference with your system, we suggest that you try out the solution below.

-Solution 3 – Disable the iGPU MultiMonitor in BIOS
+4. Disable the iGPU MultiMonitor in BIOS

-Users report that disabling iGPU MultiMonitor option in BIOS helped fix this issue.
+Users report that disabling the iGPU MultiMonitor option in BIOS helped fix this issue.
 To access BIOS you’ll have to press Del or F2 (or some other key depending on your motherboard) while booting.

 We have to mention that not every BIOS has the iGPU MultiMonitor option.
-Also, the location of iGPU MultiMonitor option might be different for different versions of BIOS, so there’s no unique way to disable it.
-You’ll have to try and find it in your BIOS on your own.
+Also, the location of the iGPU MultiMonitor option might be different for different versions of BIOS, so there’s no unique way to disable it.

-- Now in the Services Window in the top left to find a Start this service button to start Windows Firewall.
+- Now in the Services window in the top left to find a Start this service button to start Windows Firewall.